cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 Since the DL3 may have only a few MBs, it is typically convenient to download it to your own computer at this point.
 It will be necessary to have astropy and gammapy (version > 0.20) installed before proceeding.

-We prepared a [Jupyter Notebook](https://github.com/ranieremenezes/magic-cta-pipe/blob/master/magicctapipe/scripts/lst1_magic/SED_and_LC_from_DL3.ipynb) that quickly creates a counts map, a significance curve, an SED, and a light curve.
-You can give it a try.

 The folder [Notebooks](https://github.com/cta-observatory/magic-cta-pipe/tree/master/notebooks) contains Jupyter notebooks to perform checks on the IRF, to produce theta2 plots and SEDs.